vaidhyesh1/Chat-App/README.md

 # INTERFACE:
 This application interacts with the user through G.U.I.
 The interface is simple , easy to handle and self-explanatory.
 Once opened, user will easily come into the flow with the application and easily uses all interfaces properly.
-However the basic interface available in our application is:
+However the basic interface available in our application is
-Title panel
+* Title panel
-Content panel
+* Content panel
-Profile panel.
+* Profile panel.
-HARDWARE INTERFACE:
+## HARDWARE INTERFACE:
-Minimum requirements :
+* Minimum requirements :
-128 MB RAM required.
+    * 128 MB RAM required.
-Processor with speed of 500 MHz.
+    * Processor with speed of 500 MHz.
-Internet or LAN connection.
+    * Internet or LAN connection.
-Keyboard
+    * Keyboard
-Smartphone /pc
+    * Smartphone /pc
 # SOFTWARE INTERFACE:
 Notepad++ is a text editor and source code editor and provides an environment for developing HTML, jsp, JavaScript many other editing purposes.
 Coding done in java so required JDK 1.4 and above for run java programs.